Ironjanowar/cabify_challenge/README.md

 and the current time, in order to store multiple cars or groups with the same id in different timestamps.

+## Dependencies

+This are the project dependencies used in this application:
+  - **Phoenix**: For the API and all the project structure
+  - **Ecto**: For the model validation.
+  - **Jason**: For serialization and deserialization.

+## Router and controllers

+There are two pipelines, one that accepts `json` only and another one that accepts `json` and `urlencoded`.
+The routes piping throgh the `json` only are:
+  - `get("/status", StatusController, :status)`: Gets a `200 OK` as
+    response, it is a health check.
+  - `put("/cars", CarsController, :set_cars)`: Validates the input
+    parameters and creates the given cars removing the ones that already exist.
+  - `post("/journey", JourneyController, :journey)`: Validates the
+    input parameters and assigns a car to a group if possible.

+The routes piping through the `json` and `urlencoded` are:
+  - `post("/dropoff", JourneyController, :dropoff)`: Validates the
+    input parameters and if possible removes the given group from the system and frees the seats that were occupied by it (in case the group was assigned to a car).
+  - `post("/locate", JourneyController, :locate)`: Validates the input parameters and tries to find a group in the system.

+All the routes have a `match(:*, "/path", FallbackController, :invalid_method)` that matches all the valid paths with wrong verbs to send a `405 Method not allowed` error.

 ## Modules

 ### CarPoolingChallenge.Application